pmean/build-website/text/07/RecommendationsSackett.md

     Haynes (1998) Edinburgh: Churchill Livingstone. [\[BookFinder4U
     link\]](http://www.bookfinder4u.com/detail/0443056862.html)

-There\'s a newer edition, published in 2005, but I don\'t think the material I am quoting has changed all that much.
+There's a newer edition, published in 2005, but I don't think the material I am quoting has changed all that much.
 The material in Sackett et al was published earlier as

--   **Users\' guides to the medical literature.
+-   **Users' guides to the medical literature.
 III.
 How to use an article about a diagnostic test.
 A. Are the results of the study valid?
 Evidence-Based Medicine Working Group.** R. Jaeschke, G.
     Guyatt, D. L. Sackett.
 Jama 1994: 271(5); 389-91.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=8283589&dopt=Abstract)
--   **Users\' guides to the medical literature.
+-   **Users' guides to the medical literature.
 III.
 How to use an article about a diagnostic test.
 B. What are the results and will they help me in caring for my patients?
 Evidence-Based Medicine Working Group.** R. Jaeschke, G. Guyatt, D. L. Sackett.
 Jama 1994: